edge-cloud/www.edge-cloud.net/_posts/2015-08-27-sddc-architecture-what-is-a-vmware-validated-design.md

 This approach enables engineers to innovate faster, much faster.
 Instead of literally re-inventing the wheel for every new car model, teams can leverage this base design and cut short on the undifferentiated heavy lifting.
 As an alternative engineering teams can then focus on the differentiation and build a concrete instance on top of this base design (See Figure 3).

-This means that the <a href="https://en.wikipedia.org/wiki/Volkswagen_Group_MQB_platform" target="_blank">MQB</a> is actually the foundation of quite different vehicles, ranging from the VW Passat as a sedan to the tiny VW UP!, which is not known in the US.
+This means that the [MQB](https://en.wikipedia.org/wiki/Volkswagen_Group_MQB_platform) is actually the foundation of quite different vehicles, ranging from the VW Passat as a sedan to the tiny VW UP!, which is not known in the US.

 <div id="attachment_1717" style="width: 370px" class="wp-caption aligncenter">
   <img class="size-medium wp-image-1717" src="/content/uploads/2015/08/SDDC_MQB2-360x185.jpg" alt="Figure 3: Volkswagen's MQB as platform for innovation" width="360" height="185" srcset="/content/uploads/2015/08/SDDC_MQB2-360x185.jpg 360w, /content/uploads/2015/08/SDDC_MQB2.jpg 600w" sizes="(max-width: 360px) 100vw, 360px" />